Smeaton Manor

 Smeaton Manor is a historic building in Great Smeaton, a village in North Yorkshire, in England.

 The country house was designed by Philip Webb for Arthur and Ada Fitzpatrick Godman, and constructed between 1877 and 1879.
-The middle of its three chimneys was later removed, annd the main staircase was replaced in the 1950s.
+The middle of its three chimneys was later removed, and the main staircase was replaced in the 1950s.
 Morris & Co. decorated the house and supplied the carpets and curtains, the work since having been destroyed.
 The garden was laid out to a design by Webb.
 The house and its stables were separately grade II listed in 1953.

 The house is built of red brick with a moulded cornice, overhanging eaves, and a hipped pantile roof.
 It has two storeys and attics, and five bays, and flanking gabled single-bay wings.
 The ground floor of the symmetrical garden front projects slightly under a pantile roof, and the windows are sashes with mullions in segmental arches.
 In the upper floor are pilasters, and the attic contains three flat-headed dormers.
 In the centre of the north front is the main entrance, with a porch, and a doorway with a quoined moulded stone architrave and a cornice, and the ground floor windows have cogged hood moulds.

 The stables are also built of red brick, and they have pantile roofs.
 In the centre is a two-storey clock tower flanked by taller chimneys.
 This contains a segmental carriage arch with an oversailing gabled roof.
 Above it is a diamond-shaped clock face, a series of pigeon holes, a roof with coping and kneelers, and a fox weathervane.
 The tower is flanked by single-storey wings, connecting on the left to a single-bay cottage, with a three-light window, a two-light dormer and a pyramidal roof.
 On the right is a stable block stretching back for eight bays.
 Inside, the original stable boxes survive.